Make a donation here!

 Click on the images above to see full-size photos and captions.

 *All cetacean, manatee, and sea turtle efforts are conducted under proper permits and authorization.
-Cetacean efforts are conducted under a Stranding Agreement between NOAA/NMFS.
+Cetacean efforts are conducted under a Stranding Agreement between NOAA/NMFS and University of Florida Marine Animal Rescue program.
 Manatee efforts are conducted under FWS permit MA770191.
-Sea turtle efforts are conducted under FWC MTP-20-194.
+Sea turtle efforts are conducted under FWC Marine Turtle Permit No.194.